agonza1/native-webrtc-peer-to-peer/README.md

 Run the image you previously built:

 ```
-docker run -p 8080:80 -d <your username>/webrtc-app
+docker run -p 8080:80 -e DEBUG=* -d <your username>/webrtc-app
 ```

-Using this command the app will be accessible at localhost:8080
+Using this command the app will be accessible at [localhost:8080](http://localhost:8080) and running in [DEBUG mode](https://www.npmjs.com/package/debug)

 ### Starting and debugging (without docker)